oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

 -------

 .. warning::
-  ARC recommend building your own Python virtual environment for newer versions of PyTorch, however we have included the PyTorch environment module information below for reference.
+  ARC recommend building your own Python virtual environment for recent versions of PyTorch.
+We have included the PyTorch environment module information below for reference.

 **Using PyTorch environment modules**